nsk2021/PortfolioProjects/README.md

 Each project demonstrates real-world use of Python for web scraping, automation, and data storytelling.

 ### 1. 🛒 Amazon Web Scraper
 Scrapes real-time product listings from Amazon using `BeautifulSoup` and `requests`.
-Extracts product titles, prices, and ratings into structured CSV format.
+Extracts product titles, prices, and ratings into a structured CSV format.
 - **Insight**: Revealed price volatility for tech accessories and identified products frequently listed with promotional pricing.

 ### 2. 🔄 Automated API Extraction